Jack Doohan: 2022

-After the summer break, Doohan experienced an exceptional round at Spa-Francorchamps, finishing second in the sprint race after starting in seventh and taking his first victory in a feature race the day after, which promoted him to fourth in the standings.
-Doohan qualified in second the next week at Zandvoort, but a collision with Richard Verschoor on a safety car restart left him unable to finish.
-He scored his third pole of the year at Monza, although a bad start and a subsequent collision with Jehan Daruvala brought about a premature end to his race once more.
-Doohan's horrid luck continued into the final round of the year at Yas Marina, where a loose wheel forced him to retire in the feature race.
-He ended up sixth in the drivers' standings, third-highest of the rookies.
+After the summer break, Doohan experienced an exceptional round at Spa-Francorchamps, firstly qualifying fourth.
+He finished second in the sprint race after a good start, even passing Ralph Boschung on the last lap.
+After jumping to second in the start, Doohan would eventually undercut race leader Felipe Drugovich during the pit stops and claim his first F2 feature race victory.
+Doohan qualified in second the next week at Zandvoort. and finished outside the points in ninth during the sprint.
+However, a collision with Richard Verschoor on a safety car restart left him unable to finish.
+He scored his third pole of the year at Monza.
+He ended sixth in the sprint race but he had another forgetful feature race, a bad start costing him and a subsequent collision with Jehan Daruvala brought about a premature end to his race once more.
+Doohan's horrid luck continued into the final round of the year at Yas Marina, where a loose wheel forced him to retire in the feature race, having finished seventh in the sprint race.
+He ended up sixth in the drivers' standings with 128 points, three wins, three poles, four fastest laps and six total podiums.